kemojal/phase-timeline-challenge/README.md

 ### Branches

 - `main`: Default branch
-- `feature/number-input`: Implement number input component
+- `feature/number-input`: Implement number input component and its tests
-- `feature/playcontrols`: Implement play controls component
+- `feature/playcontrols`: Implement play controls component and its tests
-- `feature/ruler`: Implement ruler component
+- `feature/ruler`: Implement ruler component and its tests
-- `feature/track-list`: Implement track list component
+- `feature/track-list`: Implement track list component and its tests
-- `feature/keyframe-list`: Implement keyframe list component
+- `feature/keyframe-list`: Implement keyframe list component and its tests
-- `feature/playhead`: Implement playhead component
+- `feature/playhead`: Implement playhead component and its tests
 - `feature/integration`: Implement integration tests
 - `feature/`: Implement new feature